 This five day course provides the knowledge and practical hands-on skills that building contractors, designers, consultants and advanced students need to build to the Passive House standard; an internationally recognized ultra-low energy standard.
 This course focuses on building enclosure optimization and provides a foundation in passive house principles, while stressing the importance of construction fundamentals and proper sequencing and using a variety of materials.
-An introduction to heat and energy recovery ventilators will be provided. *** If you work in the construction industry within the city of Vancouver you may be eligible to apply for a partially subsidized offering of ‘CESA 1500 Passive House Tradesperson course - Building Envelope Specialization’ (being sponsored by the City of Vancouver).
-To see City of Vancouver sponsored course dates, and for more information about the eligibility criteria to apply, please go to https://www.bcit.ca/construction/passivediscovery/
+An introduction to heat and energy recovery ventilators will be provided. *** If you work in the construction industry within the City of Vancouver you may be eligible to apply for a partially subsidized registration for ‘CESA 1500 Passive House Tradesperson course - Building Envelope Specialization’ (being sponsored by the City of Vancouver).
+For more information about the eligibility criteria to apply, please go to https://www.bcit.ca/construction/passivediscovery/

 Students should have prior knowledge/experience in the construction industry or related fields.

-Prerequisite: Students should have prior knowledge/experience in construction industry or related fields.
+Tue Nov 13 (7AM-4:30PM), Wed Nov 14 (7AM-6PM), Thu Nov 15 (7AM-5PM), Fri Nov 16 (8AM-6PM) Prerequisite: Students should have prior knowledge/experience in construction industry or related fields.
 Students who complete the course are eligible to write the exam to become a Certified Passive House Tradesperson – Building Envelope Specialization through the Passive House Institute.
 Exam registration and payment is to be done separately through Passive House Canada: www.passivehousecanada.com/ For full calendar showing all CESA 1500 offering this year, please visit: https://commons.bcit.ca/zeroenergybuildings/courses-2/ This course will take place in a classroom/lab workshop with a combination of lecture and hands-on construction material.
 The following equipment is required: CSA approved Safety foot-wear (green triangle) and clothing suitable for working in a construction environment.
 This course is set at 36 hours in total and will have a 45 minute lunch break.
+36 BC Housing (HPO) CPD Credits.

 Upon successful completion of this course, the student will be able to